raspberrypilearning/getting-started-scratch/en/step_11.md

 --- /collapse ---

-You can also `start`{:class="block3sound"} multiple sounds so that they play at the same time!

 --- collapse ---

 ---
-title: Start multiple sounds
+title: Start multiple sounds to play at the same time
 ---

 There are two `Sound`{:class="block3sound"} blocks with an important difference: